 There are only 4 places in the world where he put down the Kalasha.
 One is Ujjain, others are Haridwar, Prayag, and Nashik-Trimbakeshwar.
-The dates of the Kumbh Mela, that are organised in these places, are decided based on the unique astrological combination formed by the position of sun, moon and planets.
+The dates of the Kumbh Mela, which are organized in these places, are decided based on the unique astrological combination formed by the position of the sun, moon, and planets.

 The Kumbh is held at Ujjain if the Sun and Moon in Aries and Jupiter are in Leo

-3. Once Every 12 Years.
-You will see people all around you, filled with a lot of zeal, tranquillity and devotion to get a chance to take bath once, in the event of 12 years.
+You will see people all around you, filled with a lot of zeal, tranquillity, and devotion to get a chance to take a bath once, in the event of 12 years.

-To travel to Ujjain, you will need to cover an approximate distance of 782, 642, 1,636, 1,392 km from some of the most prominent Indian cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+To travel to Ujjain in Madhya Pradesh, you will need to cover an approximate distance of 782, 642, 1,636, 1,392 km from some of the most prominent Indian cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the following details on how you can reach here by the following means of public transport.

-By Road.
-Depending upon your location, you can also consider travelling to Ujjain by road networks that are quite well-maintained and well-routed with other places.
-For travelling to Ujjain, you can consider booking interstate/private buses or take a cab to reach here.
-If you don’t want to travel via cab or a bus then, consider travelling via your own vehicle.
+Depending upon your location, you can also consider traveling to Ujjain by road networks that are quite well-maintained and well-routed with other places.
+For traveling to Ujjain, you can consider booking interstate/private buses or take a cab to reach here.
+If you don’t want to travel via cab or bus then, consider traveling via your vehicle.